 The Youth Services Assessment tool changed in late June 2016, replacing the use of the Youth Behavioral Evaluation with the implementation of two new Youth Service assessments: the Child and Adolescent Needs and Strengths (CANS) and the (Y)LS/CMI for court-involved youth.
 The CANS is an evidenced-based tool utilized in all cases as the primary assessment for Youth Services cases.
-The use of this tool sets the stage for identifying the child's needs as they relate to him/herself and his/her family and which strengths they possess that may be leveraged to the youth's benefit.
-The use of the assessment will help the worker to appropriately plan and focus resources where they are needed most.
+The use of this tool sets the stage for identifying the child's needs as they relate to himself/herself and his/her family and which strengths they possess that may be leveraged to the youth's benefit.
+The assessment will help the worker to appropriately plan and focus resources where they are needed most.

-The (Y)LS/CMI is an evidenced-based risk assessment chosen by the Supreme Court to be operated across systems for juvenile justice involved youth.
-The (Y)LS/CMI is to be utilized for all youth who have been adjudicated as a status offender or delinquent and may be utilized for juvenile delinquents who have received an improvement period through the court.
+The (Y)LS/CMI is an evidenced-based risk assessment that was chosen by the Supreme Court to be operated across systems for juvenile justice involved youth.
+However, on March 22, 2017, the Supreme Court rescinded its adoption of the (Y)LS/CMI.
+Despite the court's annulment of this tool, the BCF is still required by code to provide an evidence-based risk and needs assessment.
+Therefore, the (Y)LS/CMI will continue to be utilized and completed by the Youth Service worker on all youth who have been adjudicated as a status offender or delinquent and may be utilized for juvenile delinquents who have received an improvement period through the court.
 The (Y)LS/CMI provides a "risk rating" based on static and dynamic risk factors determined by "yes" or "no" responses to the 42-item questionnaire.

-Behavioral Control Plan (BCP): A BCP is a Protection Plan developed whenever Behavioral Control Influences are identified and immediate action is needed to ensure the safety of the child and/or the family.
+Behavioral Control Plan (BCP): A BCP is a Protection Plan developed whenever behavioral control influences are identified and immediate action is needed to ensure the safety of the child and/or the family.
 The Plan can involve informal, non-paid services such as temporary living arrangements with friends or relatives.
-The Plan can also involve other services such as Behavioral Health intervention.
+The Plan can also involve other services such as behavioral health intervention.
 The Plan should take into account each identified influence and specifically address how these influences will be controlled.
 The family should be engaged in the casework process to understand how the influences pose a threat so that they can gain acceptance and ownership of the Plan.
-In some cases, the worker will identify Behavioral Control Influences, and the conditions in the home are such that an In-Home Behavioral Control Plan is not feasible, and out-of-home placement must be provided.
+In some cases, the worker will identify behavioral control influences, and the conditions in the home are such that an In-Home Behavioral Control Plan is not feasible, and out-of-home placement must be provided.

 Comprehensive Assessment and Planning System (CAPS): W. Va.
 Code § 49-4-406(a) requires that a standard uniform comprehensive assessment be completed for every adjudicated status offender.
 The CAPS was created and adopted by the DHHR to meet the requirements of the statute.
-The CAPS assessment planning system begins with a Child and Adolescent Needs and Strengths Assessment.
+The CAPS assessment planning system begins with a Child and Adolescent Needs and Strengths (CANS) assessment.
 This tool serves as both a guide to service delivery and as a screener which triggers the other important assessments of the child and family.
-When the Child and Adolescent Needs and Strengths Assessment and all of the triggered assessments are completed, the results are compiled into a summary titled the Comprehensive Assessment Report (CAR).
+When the CANS assessment and all of the triggered assessments are completed, the results are compiled into a summary titled the Comprehensive Assessment Report (CAR).
 As the implementation of the CANS and (Y)LS/CMI continue within the BCF, the use of the CAPS may be phased out and the use of the two new assessments will continue to meet the statutory requirements.